 To begin the application process, please view the informational video prior to submitting your application.

-Students are encouraged to submit applications before October 20 (Priority Deadline) but we will continue to accept applications as space permits.
+Students are encouraged to submit their applications as soon as possible, but we will continue to accept applications as space permits.

 Campus Connections Recruitment Team may be reached at CampusConnections@colostate.edu

-Any questions about background checks should be directed to Dr. Jen Krafchick at email@example.com
+Any questions about background checks should be directed to Mackenzie Miller at firstname.lastname@example.org.

 Be part of the Campus Connections mentoring program.

-Campus Connections is a 3-credit upper division course (HDFS 470A), and a powerful campus-based therapeutic mentoring program for youth, ages 10-18, who are at risk for not reaching their full potential.
+Campus Connections is a 3-credit upper division course (HDFS 470A), and a powerful campus-based therapeutic mentoring program for youth ages 10-18.
 In our program, youth are paired in one-on-one mentoring relationships with undergraduate Colorado State University students.